CodePushGo/website/src/content/blog/en/capacitor-native-bridge-android-plugin-basics.md

 ## Creating Your First Android Plugin

-Learn how to build your first Android plugin using Capacitor.
+Learn how to build your first Android plugin using React Native.
 This guide walks you through the steps and shares practical tips.

 ### Plugin Creation Steps

-Start by generating the plugin scaffold with the Capacitor CLI:
+Start by generating the plugin scaffold with the React Native CLI:

 ```bash
 npm init @capacitor/plugin your-plugin-name